ashdavies/talks/2019-07-03-navigation-and-the-single-activity/android-navigation-component.md

 ```

 ^ But if you're like me and prefer to hand code you can create your graph in xml too

 ---

+## Resource Inflation 🎈

+^ Due to the navigation resource being an XML document, this means that the navigation controller

+^ Inflates the resource at runtime, thus resulting in graph errors at runtime not at compile time

+^ Negligible inflation cost, part of your layouting

+---